alizajaz/Classic-Arcade-Game/README.md

 > 4.https://www.google.com/

-This are some sites that  *actually* help me get through this project.

 ### How the Game Work
 You will have a player and Enemy.
 The goal of the player is to reach the water, without colliding into any one of the enemies.